Why are the tests in Exact speeded (i.e. timed rather than untimed)?

 As assessment evidence is no longer required for a student to have a reader in examinations, how can the Exact reading assessments be used?

-Low scores for Exact word recognition or reading comprehension can help to identify students who have reading difficulties that may require support in examinations.
+Low scores for Exact Word Recognition, Reading Comprehension or Reading Comprehension Speed can help to identify students who have reading difficulties that may require support in examinations.
 When assessing larger groups of students, a time-saving strategy would be to administer Exact to all students.
 As difficulties with reading are sometimes not as apparent in the classroom as difficulties with writing or speed of working, this has the benefit of highlighting students whose reading difficulties that have not been identified previously.

 What does it mean when the report says the student did the reading comprehension test too quickly?